DysonSphereMod/QOL/MultiBuild/Release/README.md

 ### v2.1.2-Beta
 - Allow to import blueprintV1 ! (thanks `Kremnev8`)
 - fix edge case bug that could led to belt not correctly connecting to tanks / splitter / logistic towers
+- Add checks for incompatible items (modded items) when loading a blueprint

 ### v2.1.1-Beta
 - Allow to copy / paste elevated belts (multilevel buildings are still ignored even if they appear as selected)